mustafaaliphp/mustafaaliphp/README.md

 I'm Mustafa Ali and a U.S. citizen, Jordanian :jordan: and American 🇮🇹 , currently I'm a Software Engineer in Chicago :computer: , passionate about solving problems with technology and creating different solutions.

 Stay free to know a little more about my life, follow me on my networks where I share a little more about myself.
-I love to make new friends and learn new things.
+I love to make new friends and learn new things. :rocket: :computer:
 <!--
 **mustafaaliphp/mustafaaliphp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.